 This is an introduction to the cultural, social, and historical aspects of Portuguese identity, from its inception to the end of the seventeenth century.
 Major literary currents, works, and authors are studied.

-Prerequisite: PORT 202 or consent of department chair.
+Prerequisite: PORT 202 or PORT 202W, or consent of department chair.

 Offered: Alternate years.